folfure/easyquizz/ROADMAP.md

   d. scores (CARNOT)
-  - always displayed to THE screen somewhere
-  - +/- buttons to add/substract points to the team
+  - always displayed to THE screen somewhere x +/- buttons to add/substract points to the team